Your Guides

 Ulrich Schoisswohl, guide

 The archetypes of the magician, mediator and wounded healer sit very closely at Ulrich's heart, with the green man currently joining the band.
-As does the question, what does mature masculinity look like in 2024?

-It is this that brings him to the work of co-creative communal explorations around Sacred Masculinity and Men’s Spirituality.
+As does the question, what does mature masculinity look like in 2025, and the work of co-creative communal explorations around Sacred Masculinity and Men’s Spirituality.

 He has also published two books on Buddhist-informed conflict work both with a twist towards embodied mindfulness in communication and conflict.
 Available on Amazon.